jestjs/jest/packages/diff-sequences/README.md

 };
 ```

-## Example of callback functions to emulate diff utility
+## Example of callback functions to emulate diff command

-Linux or Unix has a `diff` utility to compare files line by line.
+Linux or Unix has a `diff` command to compare files line by line.
 Its output is
 a **shortest edit script**:

 * **c**hange adjacent lines from the first file to lines from the second file